 What are your biggest achievements to date?

-What is the most important piece of advice that you can give to all female founders and entrepreneurs out there?
+What is the most important piece of advice you can give to all of the female founders and entrepreneurs out there?

-Who are your three inspirational women in wearable tech?
+Who are your 3 inspirational women in health tech?